3 min read

 In this episode, I talk to Hannes Mainusch about organizational development and the intelligence of organizations.
 We discuss how organizations can get out of so-called 'stupidity' and what makes them smarter.
 Hannes shares fascinating insights into how cells work and draws parallels to human organizations.
 We talk about how challenges and diversity can lead to better team dynamics and why it's important to regularly take a bird's eye view of your own work.
 At the end, Hannes gives practical tips on how individuals can initiate positive change in an organization.

-“If you look at it microscopically, we are made up of lots of tiny cells, and amazing things happen in these cells.” - Johannes Mainusch
+"If you look at it microscopically, we are made up of lots of little cells, and crazy things happen in these cells." - Johannes Mainusch

-Johannes Mainusch is a founder and contributor to kommitment.
+Johannes Mainusch is the founder and contributor to kommitment.
 Lover of tube radios and bicycles.
-Prefers to travel around Europe with light luggage.
+Prefers to travel light in Europe.
 Likes to code in typescript and go, but mostly works with non-deterministic processors in management meetings.
 Likes Labskaus and chaos.

-• Organizations can act both intelligently and dysfunctionally, which has an impact on their development.
+• Organizations can be both intelligent and dysfunctional, which has an impact on their development.

 • Strategies for overcoming dysfunctionality in organizations are crucial for their further development.